sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 The main difference between these operations and the previous operations is that these operations return a data set with the corresponding row has been updated with the operation.
 For the operations with `!` the updated version of the original data set is returned and for the operations without `!` a modified copy of the original data set is returned.

-`cumsum` and `cumprod` calculate the cumulative sum and cumulative product of rows, respectively, `sort` sorts the values in each row, and `stdze` standardises the values in each row.
+the `cum*` functions calculate the cumulative `*`, `sort` sorts the values in each row, and `stdze` standardises the values in each row.
 The `sort` operation accepts all keyword arguments that the function `sort` in Julia Base accept.

 ```jldoctest
 julia> byrow(ds, cumsum, 1:3)